Perfect crossed Andreev reflection in Dirac hybrid junctions in the quantum Hall regime

 where $\hat{M}$ indicates that $M$ is a matrix.
 The elements of the relevant matrices are given by

-Diagonalizing the $2N\times2N$ matrix in Eq.\ (\ref{eq:ExpandCoefficient-2}) for a given energy $E$, we can find $N$ pairs of eigenvalues $\pm k_{j}^{e}$ for the wavenumbers and the corresponding $2N$ spinors $f_{j}$ and $g_{j}$.
+Diagonalizing the $4N\times4N$ matrix in Eq.\ (\ref{eq:ExpandCoefficient-2}) for a given energy $E$, we can find $2N$ pairs of eigenvalues $\pm k_{j}^{e}$ for the wavenumbers and the corresponding $4N$ spinors $f_{j}$ (corresponding to positive eigenvalues $+ k_{j}^{e}$) and $g_{j}$ (corresponding to negative eigenvalues $-k_{j}^{e}$).
 The real solutions of $k_{j}^{e}$ correspond to propagating channels.
 All real $k_{j}^{e}$ together form the electron spectrum.

 The Dirac equation for holes is given by

 Similarly, we expand the wavefunction as

 and derive the following equation